craigbuckler/statez/README.md

 myState.x = undefined;
 ```

-You can use the same state in any other script to access the same values:
+You can use the same state in any other script on the same domain to access the same values:

 ```js
 // another script